karllessard/community/sigs/jvm/rfcs/20190606-java-tensor-io.md

   void write(InputStream istream);  // write elements of this array across all dimensions from `istream` }

-class DoubleIterator extends NdArrayIterator<Double> {
+class DoubleIterator extends ScalarIterator<Double> {
   boolean hasMoreElements();  // true if there is more elements double get();  // returns the current element and increment position DoubleIterator put(double value);  // sets the current element and increment position, returns this